 - An emerging community of practice focused on bringing principles of design and architecture to the digital landscape.

-But is this not about giving a history lesson.
+But this is not about giving a history lesson.
 This is Chekov’s gun.
 Information Architecture had a potentially fatal tension.
 And it will go off in the second act.

 Act Two: The Smallification of Information Architecture